All Episodes

 Up ahead, Rush Limbaugh says Arnold Schwarzenegger sold out.

-That's with CNN.
+That's what CNN.

-After they promoted the upcoming piece with Carol Costello, which we'll have for you after the break.
+That's how they promoted the upcoming peace with Carol Costello, which we'll have for you after the break, or after the break, all afternoon.

 It was the most promoted story on CNN.

-Be right back after the talk stone.
+Be right back after this, folks.

-In the spirit of global warming, this program's sizzling today, ladies and gentlemen, raising average global temperatures, a measurable amount.
+In the spirit of global warming, this program's sizzling today, ladies and gentlemen, raising average global temperatures a measurable amount.

-Now we just we just heard 46 seconds of unrepeated promos on CNN about this grudge match, this feud.
+Now, we just heard 46 seconds of unrepeated promos on CNN about this grudge match, this feud.

 It's like the WWF.